The Indoor Sun: How To Use Sunlamps For Hydroponic Gardening

 Thus, you’ll need to make sure your lamps go off at least 10 hours every day.
 We recommend using a timer to automatically turn your lights on and off in accordance with your plant’s schedule.

-Different plants naturally require different light durations or photoperiods.
+Different plants naturally require different light duration or photo periods.

 Short-day plants require a longer period of darkness in order to fully photosynthesize their energy.
 These plants usually won’t bud if exposed to over 12 hours of light per day.
 They are usually spring-bloomers or fall-bloomers, where the days are slightly shorter.
 They can include poinsettias, strawberries, cauliflower, and chrysanthemums.